Breast Reduction in Fredericksburg, VA

 - Elimination of under breast rash or irritation

 Dressings are placed after the operation and are removed in a week.
-Steri-strips are left on longer.
-A special bra is worn for several weeks, depending on the patient.
-Activities are limited for 6 weeks following surgery.
-The patient is followed closely, typically seen the day after surgery, at 1 week, and then 1 month.
-When the patient is seen at 3 months most swelling is resolved and the final result assessed.
+Steri-Strips™ are left on longer.
+You may also have drains placed in the incisions.
+A special bra can be worn for several weeks, depending on the patient.
+Activities are limited for six weeks following surgery.
+The patient is followed closely, with follow-up appointments typically the day after surgery, one week post-surgery, and then one month after surgery.
+When the patient is seen three months after surgery, most swelling is resolved and the final result is assessed.